werlang/trader-bot/README.md

 # Contributions

 If you like this bot, and think you can contribute with its code, just create a pull request.
 I would love to integrate other dexes and exchanges on it.
+It would be very nice to include several community created sample strategies also.

 I also accept donations from any EVM compatible network (Ethereum, Polygon, BNB chain, Avalanche, Fantom, Arbitrum, Optimism, and so on).